Get insider access

 0.104

-The Sony BRAVIA 8 has good HDR brightness that makes highlights stand out during darker scenes.
+The Sony BRAVIA 8 has adequate HDR brightness that makes highlights stand out during darker scenes.
 Combined with its remarkable contrast, this TV provides an impactful HDR viewing experience.
 Unfortunately, large bright scenes are significantly dimmer than smaller, specular highlights due to its aggressive Automatic Brightness Limiter (ABL).

 These measurements are after calibrating the HDR white point with the following settings: